 Google can be a 'maker' or a 'breaker'.
 At least in terms of search results.
 To get indexed and to rank high in search, you need to follow their guidelines.
 Otherwise, you can get a penalty.
-In this post, we'll figure out what is a Google penalty, how to understand that your website got penalised and what to do afterwards.
+In this post, we'll figure out what a Google penalty is, how to understand that your website got penalised and what to do afterwards.

 1. What Is a Google Penalty?